 These laws include:

-- that their vehicles meet specified safety standards,
+- That their vehicles meet specified safety standards,

-- and that operators comply with regulations.
+- That operators comply with regulations.

 Illinois commercial truck regulations include:

-- limiting how many hours a trucker may drive per day,
+- Limiting how many hours a trucker may drive per day

-- how often they must be tested for alcohol or drug use,
+- How often they must be tested for alcohol or drug use

-- how often their vehicles must be inspected,
+- How often their vehicles must be inspected

-- how loads must be secured, and so on.
+- How loads must be secured

 There are additional regulations regarding the transport of hazardous materials.
 All of these rules and regulations are constantly being updated and revised to reflect the discovery of new risks and the development of new safety equipment.